Skip to main content

 Frequently Asked Questions

-How much does a Denmark Immigration/PR Visa cost in 2026?
+How long does it take to get a Denmark Immigration/PR Visa in 2026?

 The government application fee for a Denmark Immigration/PR Visa is DKK 8400.
-Including biometric enrollment (DKK 1260), medical examination (DKK 3780), document translation, courier fees, and visa facilitation service, the total estimated cost is DKK 18480 - 23520.
-Immigration consultant fees (optional) can add DKK 16800 - 33600 more.
-All government fees are non-refundable.
+Including biometric enrollment (DKK 1260), medical examination (DKK 3780), document translation, courier fees, and visa facilitation service charges, the total estimated cost is DKK 18480 - DKK 23520.
+Immigration consultant fees (optional) can add DKK 16800 - DKK 33600 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Denmark Immigration/PR Visa visa?